 In the U.K. I tend to take the position of the architect.
 If there is something I can do better than any other participant on the U.K. autonomous vehicle scene it is to have a truly full overview of what should be done.
 If someone has a project, in other words a contractor in my parlance who can execute, then I can help with designing the project, for a fee.
 What I will not do is raise the resources like an entrepreneur or even tender.

 If one says it is the commercial reality in the U.K. that you have to tender for government funds to get an autonomous vehicle project going, that may have been true but unlike many I may just have an alternative.
 Given time, maybe I will make it happen.
 Politics is less hard work.
 Certainly I should like to see a successful autonomous vehicle project in the U.K.

 By mid-2015 it was clear to me that using newly emergent deep learning artificial intelligence in the mix of technologies was the only way fully autonomous navigation had a hope of becoming a reality.
+[A view I had first formulated in October 2104].
 The U.K. pursued projects, one vehicle oriented, one robotics and elementary mapping oriented and another possibly people oriented but none came close to having a viable mix of technologies.